 WELCOME TO THE HISTORIC 1823 WENDELL PARSONAGE

-Beginning in 1941, the Parsonage ownership has included the Carey family (1941-1965) and the Judice family (1965-2000).
+2014 Since 1941 the Parsonage ownership has included the Carey family (1941-1965) and the Judice family (1965-2000).
 Today, the Wendell Parsonage is owned by Edward Hines and Sheila Dever who have spent over thirty years preserving, restoring and upgrading this historic building and the surrounding lands.
 This website is a history of a former ministerial residence in a unique New England town.
-We hope you enjoy visiting our "beautiful home with great vibes."-Sheila and Edward
+We hope you enjoy visiting this "beautiful home with great vibes."

 `